-G&A decreased by \$765 in the current quarter due primarily to a decrease in management and administration costs.
-Legal, accounting and audit cost decreased by \$22.2 million as in 2017 the settlement with the EPA resulted in US\$15.8 million in fees becoming due and payable and fees no longer being incurred in relation to security class action cases set aside in 2018.
-The Company also received insurance recoveries for fees incurred on class action cases in the current quarter.
+In the year to date, G&A decreased by \$1.1 million due primarily to a decrease in management and administration costs as the Company awarded lower discretionary bonuses.
+Legal, accounting and audit cost decreased by \$23.7 million as in 2017 the settlement with the EPA resulted in US\$15.8 million in fees becoming due and payable and fees no longer being incurred in relation to security class action cases set aside in 2018.
+In the year to date the Company also received insurance recoveries for fees incurred on class action cases.